fmonteghetti/python-scientific-computing-utils/scicomp_utils_dolfinx/README.md

 conda env create --file environment_development.yml
 ```

-One limitation is that this local environment does not provide the package `dolfinx_mpc`.

 ## Containerized installation (docker via devcontainers)

 The file `.devcontainer/devcontainer.json` provides a development container that contains the `dolfinx_mpc` package.